 While they might sound like something you'd find on an American football field, a touchdown space can deliver a real boost to your organisation through a few simple design changes.

-Touchdown workspaces are purpose-built office nooks for short bursts of focused work, designed for people working for part of the day.
-They allow flexible workers to drop into a hybrid office and set up their laptops to conduct work, debriefs, catch-ups or meetings.
+Touchdown workspaces are purpose-built areas for short bursts of focused work, designed for people who are in the office for part of the day.
+They give flexible and hybrid workers a place to drop in, set up their laptop, and get things done, whether that's focused solo work, a debrief, a catch-up, or a quick meeting.

 Dropbox's Studios have 'touchdown workspaces' rather than dedicated desks for relaxing or working.
 Credit : Dropbox